-The Vaticanus does not include any of the Maccabean books while Sinaiticus includes 1st and 4th Maccabees and Alexandrinus includes first, second, third and fourth Maccabees and the Psalm of Solomon.
+The Vaticanus doesn’t include any of the Maccabean books while Sinaiticus includes 1st and 4th Maccabees.
+Alexandrinus includes first, second, third and fourth Maccabees and the Psalm of Solomon.
 The third and fourth Maccabees have never been accepted as canonical.

 Granted, that a Bible manuscript includes certain books does not make them canonical.
 Moreover, since the use of books began in the late first or early second century AD, it couldn’t have been possible for the apocrypha to be included in one volume with the OT books.

 Philo of Alexandria (20 BC – 40 AD), a Jewish philosopher, quoted the Hebrew Scriptures extensively but didn’t quote from the apocrypha as inspired.
 This would have been strange if the Jews in Alexandria had other books added to the Hebrew canon.

 In Ben Sirach’s prologue, no reference is also made to any additional book apart from the Old Testament.

 Catholic: “The same books we have in our Bible were declared in provincial councils in Hippo (393) and reaffirmed at council of Carthage (397).”

 Provincial councils cannot settle an issue that is binding over the whole of the church.
 Only an infallible council can do that: